rlkko/C-Language-Storage/README.md

 # 💻 C programming corner

-This is the place where i want to show and try to learn from the best the most efficient algorithms
+This is the corner for my C projects

 ## 🔧 Contributing
 Pull requests are welcome.
 I'm always trying to get better as a programmer.